getian107/PRScs/README.md

 ## Recent Version History

 **Jan 4, 2021**: Improved the accuracy and robustness of random sampling from the generalized inverse Gaussian distribution.
+Prediction accuracy will probably slightly improve over previous versions.

 **Sept 10, 2020**: Fixed a bug in strand flip when there are non-ATGC alleles (e.g., indels) in the GWAS summary statistics.
 Previous versions erroneously remove variants that can be matched across GWAS summary statistics, the reference panel and the validation bim file via strand flip, which reduces the number of SNPs used in prediction and may slightly affect prediction accuracy.